Back to the store: https://redeye.ecrater.com/

 Destroyed shock bushings, noisy shock bushings.

 The Valkyrie likes to destroy its rear shock bushings.
 Honda supplies these bushings made of ordinary rubber, but they're dead in one season.
 The rubber bushing grabs too well to the upper shock bolt.
-This causes overstretching, overheating, and your bushing material degrades into mush.
+This causes overstretching, overheating, so your original bushing material degrades into a bubblegum-like mush.

-The shock bushings are happy until they get really hot.
-This can happen if you drive at 40 MPH for around 50 miles on a washboard patterned dirt road.
-There you go.
-Good luck with that.
+These shock bushings are happy until they get really really hot.
+This can happen if you drive a long distance on a washboard patterned dirt road.
+Yes, I had a customer destroy their shock bushings that way, and probably their backbone and the rest of their Valkyrie.

 Installation Suggestions